metoikos/node-user-agents/README.md

 ### Options

-You can provide an option to this library to change **useragents'** module behaviour.
+You can provide an option to this library to change **useragent'** module behaviour.

-* lookup: uses useragents.lookup instead of useragents.parse
+* lookup: uses useragent.lookup instead of useragent.parse
-* update: updates useragents database with latest version
+* update: updates useragent database with latest version

 ```js